-Bryan Genesse continues to lead the organization as President
+Bryan Genesse continues to lead the organization as President.
+Rob Davis serves as Treasure and Gary Smith is our Membership Chairman.

 Best Management Practices